Burton2000/Awesome-DeepLearning-Tutorials/README.md

 # Awesome deep learning and machine learning tutorials
-Links to useful online tutorials etc. all about deep learning ( a work in progress )
+Links to useful online tutorials etc. all about deep learning ( a work in progress ).
+If you have any nice tutorials you think I should add please submit as an issue and I will look at putting them in the list.

 ### Introduction to Machine Learning
 * Andrew Ng https://www.coursera.org/learn/machine-learning